jisuskraist/JAProxy/README.md

 # JAProxy
 Just Another Proxy it's a http proxy built in Go.
+## Requirements
+You should have dep installed because that's what we use to manage the dependencies, go mod maybe some day.
 ## Building
 The project features a Makefile with the following commands:
  - **build** builds the project binary of the running platform